jrengdahl/H503/MyLib/README.txt

 limited firmware space, such as 64 Kbytes.
 The routines have the following properties:

--- They are smaller than the versions included in glibs or newlib.
+-- They are smaller than the versions included in glibc or newlib.

 -- They do not pull through other library routines.